hannesbecher/hannesbecher.github.io/index.md

 # Hannes Becher's web presence

 ## What's going on
-I am back from a successfuls and inspiring spell field work.
+I am back from a successful and inspiring spell field work.
 Sadly the last one of my PhD.
 Hundrets of samples are sorted.
 Now it is time to extract DNA and to look at chromosomes.

 ## Later this year